This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 1) KNOW YOUR SCORE

 To start to rebuild your credit score, you should know where you are at first so that you will know what your starting point is.
-You can get your VantageScore FREE from Credit Sesame.
+You can get your VantageScore FREE from Credit Karma.

 As for your FICO Score, you can get it for FREE if you have any of the following banks.